The 2D café trend took a while to come to Singapore.

 After similar café concepts have appeared in Japan, Taiwan and Malaysia, it is Singapore’s turn with Café Monochrome at 216 Syed Alwi Road.

-The difference is, Café Monochrome will certainly attract a number of instagrammers who need to update their fashion spread aka Instagram gallery after more than a month of no-dine-in.
+The difference is, Café Monochrome will certainly attract a number of instagrammers who need to update their fashion spread aka Instagram gallery.
 (The other thing is, you probably need a rather empty café for the photos to work well, so good luck with that.)

 While this isn’t exactly a fresh concept, you can tell that the team behind Café Monochrome did spend significant amount of time doing up the painting works, while paying attention to details.